-As the Working Party was unable to reach any agreement on a solution acceptable to Australia and to the other Members of the Working Party, it was decided, in view of the importance of the matter and its bearing upon Australian participation in the Tariff Negotiations which are now being initiated, to make an Interim Report to the Contracting Parties setting out the various alternatives which had been propounded.
-Working Party feels that as soon as the matter has been considered by the Contracting Parties it should be referred also to the Tariff Negotiations Committee in view of the direct interest of the matter and its implications for the acceding governments.
-In this connection the Working Party has addressed inquiries to each of the acceding governments relating to the date by which they would be prepared (1) to make the results of its negotiations public and (2) to apply them. inquiries are at present incomplete.
-As soon as they are completed a report will be made to the Contracting Parkies as an appendix to this Interim Report.
+As the Working Party was unable to reach any agreement on a solution acceptable to Australia and to the other Members of the Committee, it was decided, in view of the importance of the matter and its bearing upon Australian participation in the Tariff Negotiations which are now being initiated, to make an Interim Report to the Contracting Parties setting out the various alternatives which had been propounded.
+The Working Party feels that as soon as the matter has been considered by the Contracting Party it should be referred also to the Tariff Negotiations Committee in view of the direct interest of the matter and its implications for the acceding governments.
+In this connection the Working Party has addressed inquiries to the acceding governments relating both to publication and enforcement.
+These inquiries are at present incomplete.
+As soon as they are completed a report will be made to the Contracting Parties as an appendix to this Interim Report.